ajrojas1/gps-exif-jpg/README.md

-## Working with geo-tagged .jpg files and anthropological fieldwork
+## Anthropological fieldwork and working with geo-tagged .jpg files

 In the summer of 2019, I travelled to Burkina Faso as a team member of my advisor's NSF-funded research on re-vegetation and degradation in the Sahel.
 We performed transects in various regions of the country where we collected waypoints and took geo-tagged photos.
 During each transect, we took many more photos than waypoints, which created a slight problem for us when it came to attach photos near our waypoints.
 This R script attempts to solve this problem by extracting GPS coordinates from .jpg files and choosing those photos with coordinates closest to our waypoints.
 As of 04/12/2020, this script/function is still in progress.